llfbandit/stts/stts/README.md

 - Speech recognition is time limited.
 You can't use it to fill very long texts in a single session.
 - Speech recognition will auto stop, when detecting silence.
-- This plugin is offline first, this can't guaranteed.
+- This plugin is offline first, this can't be guaranteed.